Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Application for Fake News Detection with Pseudo Relevance Feedback

 For the classification, we tried many combinations of supervised machine learning algorithms and feature subsets.
 All classifiers were trained using 10-fold cross-validation.
 Eventually, we averaged the results obtained from all the folds.
 We determined that the best performing classifier on the test set was the Random Forest with 100 estimators and a max depth of 10.
-This classifier, with 100 features obtained AUC and accuracy of 0.92 and 0.86, respectively.
-This result is evidence that an application that detects false news based on the OSM can benefit from our proposed approach.
+This classifier, with 100 features obtained AUC and accuracy of 0.92 and 0.86, respectively. \textbf{This result is evidence that an application that detects false news based on the OSM can benefit from training on data collected using IQS. }

 Also, we analyzed most of the influential features of the best classifier (see Table~\ref{tab:feature_importance}).